How to become a councillor

 Most candidates are nominated through a political party.
 However, individuals are welcome to stand in their own right.

-Before you can be accepted as a candidate you must get supporters to propose your nomination and you must sign a declaration and consent to Nomination.
-All the supporters must be on the electoral register.
+Before you can be accepted as a candidate you must get two supporters to propose your nomination and you must sign a declaration and consent to Nomination.
+All the supporters must be on the electoral register for the area you are standing in.

 You may be disqualified as a candidate if you work for the council or hold a politically restricted post with another local authority.
 Bankruptcy or a previous criminal conviction with a three-month or more prison sentence would also disqualify you as a candidate.